-How to Create a Short Video Script with AI (TikTok / Reels / Shorts)
+How to Write a Short-Video Script with AI (TikTok / Reels / Shorts)

 Short-form video isn’t an essay.
-The script has to win or lose the viewer in the first 3 seconds.
-To get AI to produce a script that actually keeps people watching, you have to brief it on three things: hook, structure, and CTA.
+The script has to win or lose the viewer in the first 3 seconds — and the data is brutal: over 70% of TikTok viewers make their stay-or-swipe decision before second 3, and content that drops below 60% retention in that window gets almost no algorithmic push (per 2026 retention studies, cited below).
+To get AI to write a script that survives that drop-off, you have to brief it on three things: hook, structure, and CTA.

 How hooks and structure actually differ per platform

-TikTok, Reels, and Shorts all look like “short-form video”, but the opening, pacing, CTA, and even the sweet-spot length are different.
+TikTok, Reels, and Shorts all look like “short-form video”, but the opening, pacing, CTA, and sweet-spot length are different.
 One AI script copy-pasted across all three underperforms on every one.

 TikTok